nvivie/blog/_posts/2014-12-5-Google-Map-Web-Components.md

 The last thing you have to do is to declare the ```my-element``` tags in your index.html

 ### Tips: Web Components don't run locally
-You can run it in local web server like Python server In your command line:
+You can run it in local web server like Python server.
+In your command line:
 ```
 python -m SimpleHTTPServer